 The Compensation and Development Committee reviews Board compensation annually, in conjunction with the November Board meeting.
 Currently, the Board compensation program provides for an annual retainer for Board membership, and Board members do not receive additional fees or compensation for attending meetings or for being a committee member or attending committee meetings.
 The annual retainer for Board membership is \$40,000, an amount that has been in effect since 2005.
-Each Board member also receives a restricted stock award granted for annual service with a value of \$75,000, as determined on the grant date, prorated in the case of a Director who joins the Board during the year.
+Each Board member also receives a restricted stock award granted for annual service with a value of \$75,000, as determined on the grant date, prorated in the case of a Director who joins the Board, or in the case of Ms. Clark became eligible to receive compensation for service as a Director, during the year.
 Grants are made on the date of each annual meeting of stockholders and vest one year later.
-On the date of the 2014 annual meeting, non-management directors received a restricted stock award with a value of \$75,000 which will vest one year thereafter.
+On the date of the 2015 annual meeting, non-management directors received a restricted stock award with a value of \$75,000 which will vest one year thereafter.
 The vesting of all restricted stock grants is subject to continued service on our Board.

-In order for the Company to retain its qualified independent Board members whom are fulfilling additional responsibilities, the Board pays additional annual retainer fees for the Chairman of our committees as follows: Audit Committee-\$18,500; Compensation and Development Committee-\$11,250; and Nominating and Corporate Governance Committee-\$10,000.
+In order for the Company to retain its qualified independent Board members who are fulfilling additional responsibilities, the Board pays additional annual retainer fees for the Chairman of our committees as follows: Audit Committee-\$18,500; Compensation and Development Committee-\$11,250; and Nominating and Corporate Governance Committee-\$10,000.